biareiam/The-House-of-Books/README.md

   The site uses tons of blue and black.

 ### Imagery and content
-  The images used were taken from these sources as well as the books descriptions, for education purpose:
+  The images used were taken from these sources as well as the descriptions of the books, for educational purposes:
  <br>
     - [Goodreads](https://www.goodreads.com/)
      <br>
     - [Easons](https://www.easons.com/)

 ### Wireframes
-  The wireframes, for desktop and mobile, were created using Balsamiq and can be found bellow:
+ The wireframes, for desktop and mobile, were created using Balsamiq and can be found below:

 ![wireframe](https://user-images.githubusercontent.com/65717229/175821262-12ee826f-e121-428d-9f1f-e9fdd7199aaf.png)